 Heartwood is more durable and stable than sapwood.
 Therefore, it is best for structural purposes where the wood needs to handle heavy loads.
 Because of its good strength, this heartwood is a great choice for beams, floors, fences, roofs, decks and other outdoor projects.

 Sapwood does not have good strength; it is weaker than heartwood.
 It cannot be used for structural projects and starts to split and crack under high pressure.

 Heartwood vs Sapwood Color

 Most of the color of Heartwood is rich brown to dark chocolate brown.
 It depends on the wood species.
-The heartwood color of some species darkens over time, such as mahogany, cherry, and Sapele wood.
+The heartwood color of some species, such as mahogany, cherry, and Sapele wood, darkens over time.

-Most sapwood colors are white to light yellow.
-But mostly it is very close to pure white.
-Sapwood gets this color due to the high amount of moisture and open cell.
+Most sapwood is white to pale yellow.
+But mostly, it is very close to pure white.
+Sapwood gets its color due to high moisture content and open cells.

 Heartwood Pros and Cons

 - Heartwood is rot-resistant and moisture resistant, therefore it requires low maintenance.

 - Heartwood is strong and durable.